krisenchat/whisper-chat-interface/README.md

 **Your Mission:**
 Transform this into a persistent chat where multiple browser windows (on localhost) can communicate with each other.
 Data should reside on the server.

+**Bonus:**

+- How to make sure the message body does not exceed 500 characters?
+- No coding: Can users impersonate as other users in your solution?
+How could one prevent that in the future?
+Do you see other privacy/security issues?

 ---

-### Exercise 3: Real-Time Communication Technologies 🌐
+### Exercise 3: No Coding!
+Real-Time Communication Technologies 🌐

 **The Discussion:**
 Real-time communication is crucial for modern chat applications.
 Let's explore the technology landscape together!